henryblu/ML-Powered-WiFi-Tracker/esp32-src/README.md

    ```
 4. Release `BOOT` once uploading begins.

-If this dosn't work, try the follo
+If this doesn't work, try the follo